 To safely remove jars from a pot of boiling water or pressure canner, this tong-like tool is a lifesaver.
 Your fingers will thank you!

-Hitting the Mark
+Hitting the mark

 How long your produce needs to be heat-processed to destroy dangerous micro-organisms depends on two things: the nature of the recipe (acidity level, density, etc.) and the size of the jar.
-Sterilization, whether in a pressure canner or in a boiling-water bath, typically takes between 10 minutes and over an hour.
+Sterilization, whether in a pressure canner or in a boiling-water bath, typically takes from 10 minutes to over an hour.
 Calculating the proper processing time is critical and requires expertise in food chemistry.
 We like reliable recipe guides like those by Bernardin (the makers of the Mason jar).

 The basic procedure is the same whether you’re canning meat or jam.
 The only thing that changes is the heat-processing method used once the jars are filled and closed: High-acid foods are canned in boiling water while low-acid foods get the pressure-canner treatment.
 Either way, this all-important final heat-processing step ensures that your canned food is safe.

-1 / CLEANING AND PRE-HEATING THE JARS
+1. CLEANING AND PREHEATING THE JARS

 Start with clean, hot jars.
 There’s no point in sterilizing them prior to filling as the final heat-processing step after they’ve been filled and sealed sterilizes both the food and the jar at the same time.
 Jars can also be washed and kept warm in the dishwasher until you’re ready to fill them.

 Carefully inspect each jar.
 Avoid ones that are cracked or have rims that aren’t perfectly intact (this will prevent the lid from sealing in an airtight manner).

 Wash the jars in warm, soapy water and rinse thoroughly.
 Then, stand them upright in the pot that you’ll be using for canning.
 Fill the jars and the pot with hot water.
 Heat on the stovetop over medium heat until simmering.
 Turn the heat off and keep the jars in the hot water until you’re ready to fill them.
 (Note: Filling a cold jar with hot food or liquid could cause it to shatter, a phenomenon called thermal shock.
 This is why jars need to be hot when filled.)

-› Place the lids in a small pot filled with water.
+Remember to only use brand-new lids.
+The metal rings, however, can be reused.
+Place the lids in a small pot filled with water.
 Bring to a boil, then turn off the heat to allow the sealing compound to soften.
 Do not boil the lids as the sealing compound can become too soft and lose its effectiveness.

 Ladle your warm, prepared recipe into the hot jars, taking care to leave sufficient headspace (the empty space between the rim of the jar and the food).
 This space is needed for the expansion of food during the heat-processing and to allow a proper vacuum to form after cooling.
 It should be measured with a ruler.
 The required headspaces are generally as follows (but always respect the specifics of the recipe):

 - Jam, jelly, spread: ¼” (0.5 cm)